What Is the Minimum Wage in Texas 2023?

-Tipped Minimum Wage Rule: Under this rule, all the employees working in the state of Texas who earn a certain amount of tips every month may be paid lower minimum wage, Tipped employees earn $20 or more in tips per month instead of $30 per month as defined in the FLSA.
+- Tipped Minimum Wage Rule: Under this rule, all the employees working in the state of Texas who earn a certain amount of tips every month may be paid a lower minimum wage, Tipped employees earn $20 or more in tips per month instead of $30 per month as defined in the FLSA.
 However, they must be remunerated at least $7.25 per hour, including their tip, unless their occupation is specifically exempted from the minimum wage under federal law.

 Frequently Asked Questions on Texas Minimum Wage and Labor Laws:

-The Texas Payday Law states that the employer must pay its employees in full and on time on regular scheduled paydays.
+The Texas Payday Law states that the employer must pay its employees in full and on time on regularly scheduled paydays.
 This law has very strict guidelines for wage payments.

 The current minimum wage in Texas is $7.25 per hour, which is the minimum rate a non-exempt employee in the state of Texas gets paid legally by the hour.
 However, for certain exempt employees, like student workers, employees under the age of 20 and certain tipped employees, a special minimum wage rate may be applicable.

-Under the Texas under 18 minimum wage act, all the employers in Texas are entitled to pay 18 year old and minors the youth minimum wage of $4.25 per hour for the first 90 days of their employment.
+Under Texas under 18 minimum wage act, all employers in Texas are entitled to pay 18-year-old and minors the youth minimum wage of $4.25 per hour for the first 90 days of their employment.